hughgoodbody/VulcanConnect2025-09/README.md

 ## Notes

-- The `OnshapeClient` uses the `/api/parts/.../configurations` endpoint shape.
+- The `Onshape` helper uses the `/api/parts/.../configurations` endpoint shape.
 Adjust the path if your Onshape account requires a different resource.
 - The frontend is intentionally lightweight so it can be dropped into Elementor without additional tooling.